kuppoh/4640-lab7/README.md

 **Using the `import_lab_key` script for AWS**
 * `./import_lab_key ~/.ssh/aws.pub`
+* this will import the key to your aws

 **To run the included terraform (to create the two EC2 instances)**
 * go to the `terraform` directory first